olgunozoktas/just-another-blockchain-simulator/tutorials/CreateNewScenario.md

 ## How to create a Network for your scenario

 Network is necessary for every blockchain simulation.
 In order to create a network you need to create a new class that extends `Network` class.
+- Network class has a constructor which takes a `RandomnessEngine` and `NetworkStats` as an argument.
+  - You can use `NetworkConfiguration` class to configure your network.
+-

 - You can use `src/main/java/networks/NetworkTemplate.java` as a template.